wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/4-commands-dialogs.md

 ## Dialog input and output

 The primary way to pass information to a dialog is through the browser's local storage (`window.localStorage`) or through URL parameters in the dialog URL.
-In this sample, the host page is passing an ID of "123" to the dialog via a url parameter.
+In this sample, the host page is passing an ID of "123" to the dialog via a URL parameter.

 ```javascript
 /******* START Host page script *******/